Ama2352/MovieBooking/backend/docs/API-Pricing.md

 ## Important Notes

-1. **Single Active Base Price**: Only one base price can be active at a time
+1. **Single Active Base Price**: Only one base price can be active at a time.
+Activating a new one automatically deactivates all others.

+2. **Ticket Types NOT Included**: Price modifiers only handle seat/showtime conditions.
+Ticket types (adult, student, senior) are separate - see [API-TicketTypes.md](API-TicketTypes.md).

-2. **Multiple Modifiers**: Multiple modifiers can be active simultaneously and stack
+3. **Multiple Modifiers**: Multiple modifiers can be active simultaneously and stack (e.g., VIP seat + 3D + weekend).

-3. **Modifier Order**: FIXED_AMOUNT modifiers applied before PERCENTAGE for consistent results
+4. **Modifier Order**: FIXED_AMOUNT modifiers applied before PERCENTAGE for consistent results.

-4. **Immutable Values**: Base price and modifier values cannot be changed after creation
+5. **Immutable Values**: Base price and modifier values cannot be changed after creation.
+Create new entries for price changes.

-5. **Historical Data**: Keep inactive prices/modifiers for historical booking records
+6. **Historical Data**: Keep inactive prices/modifiers for historical booking records and audit trails.

-6. **Recalculation**: After updating modifiers, use recalculate endpoint for existing showtimes
+7. **Recalculation**: After updating modifiers, existing ShowtimeSeats will recalculate prices on next access.

-7. **Testing**: Test price calculations thoroughly with various combinations
+8. **Testing**: Test price calculations thoroughly with various condition combinations.

-8. **Display**: Always show price breakdown to users for transparency
+9. **Display**: Always show price breakdown to users for transparency:
+   - Base price
+   - Applied modifiers (with amounts)
+   - Seat base price (before ticket type)
+   - Selected ticket type (if locked)
+   - Final price

-9. **Rounding**: Final prices should be rounded appropriately (nearest 1,000 VND)
+10. **Rounding**: Final prices should be rounded appropriately (nearest 1,000 VND for display).

-10. **Performance**: Cache active modifiers on frontend, refresh periodically
+11. **Performance**: Cache active base price and modifiers on frontend, refresh on page load or every 5 minutes.

+12. **Admin Safety**: Warn admins when deactivating the only active base price - system won't be able to calculate prices.

+13. **Price Consistency**: ShowtimeSeat prices (base + modifiers) are stored.
+Ticket type prices are calculated dynamically during seat locking.